carpentries/docs.carpentries.org/source/policies/coc/incident-response.md

   Team members, and those reports have the potential to rise to the level of harassment as defined by United States law, The Carpentries Executive Team must be made aware immediately.
-* If a non-U.S. based Core Team members is involved, we may need to bring in the Employer of Record (EOR) for country-specific advice.
+* If a non-U.S. based Core Team member is involved, we may need to bring in the Employer of Record (EOR) for country-specific advice.
 * In cases involving Core Team members that are definitely not harassment, it is ok to handle through CoCc without involving the Executive Team.
 Examples of types of things that